twardoch/multinpainter-py/README.md

 You can specify an input image, the size of the output image, and a prompt.
 Multinpainter will then iteratively call the OpenAI API to outpaint the image step-by-step until the entire output image is filled with content.

+You need an [OpenAI API key](https://platform.openai.com/account/api-keys).
+The tool performs a call to the GPT 3.5 API and then multiple calls to the Dall-E 2 API.

 ## Installation

 ```